 The browser and the commands are all you need to have while working with this emulator.
 If you get stuck, use the "help" command.
 It provides a bookmark feature so that you can bookmark any command for later use.
 Also, it helps you know when you visited the terminal last time, as it displays the date and time of the same at the top of the screen.

 LinuxZoo is a Linux online emulator that does not have advanced features.
 The primary use of this online emulator is to emulate CentOS 7 virtual machine.
 However, you can even try a few other Linux distros as well.

 The most interesting aspect of LinuxZoo is that it provides users with root access so that they can completely govern the virtual machine they are using.
 It is available freely but requires you to create an account to use it.
 In addition, you will find a plethora of useful tips and tutorials that help you make the most out of the emulator.

 9. Virtual x86

-Another best online Linux terminal is Virtual x86.
-For running Linux commands, it lets you choose among Arch Linux, Buildroot Linux, and Damn Small Linux.
-You can choose memory size and video memory size as per to your liking.
+The last on our list is Virtual x86.
+For running Linux commands, it lets you choose between Arch Linux, Buildroot Linux, and Damn Small Linux.
+You can choose memory size and video memory size as per your liking.
 There is no need to sign up or register to use Virtual x86.
-Besides Linux, you can emulate a range of operating systems, such as Windows 2000, Solar OS, and FreeBSD.
+In addition, you can emulate a range of operating systems, such as Windows 2000, Solar OS, and FreeBSD.

 People are also reading: